inteli-poc/dscp-api/README.md

 ### GET /item/:id/metadata

 Gets the metadata entry associated with the item identified by `id`.
 Item `id`s are returned by [POST /run-process](#post-/run-process).
 This will return a file of the metadata entry the item was created with.
 The file will be returned with a `Content-Type` of `application/octet-stream`.
+The original `filename` is returned in the `Content-Disposition` header.

 ### POST /run-process